jooh/neuroconda/README.md

 ```

 ## Suggested non-conda dependencies
-To make full use of the packages in the environment, you may want the following on your
+To make full use of the packages in the environment (especially nipype), you may want
-system path:
+the following on your system path:

 * SPM / Matlab
 * ANTs